-Spatial joins by default are different from attribute-driven joins, relates, and relationship classes, in that they are not dynamic and require the results to be saved to a new output layer.
-If you use the Spatial Join tool within a script or model, you can get performance improvement by using an in-memory workspace, instead of creating new output.
-For example, to write to an in-memory workspace, the output path of the tool would include the workspace and the name of the output like this: in_memory/outputFeature.
+Spatial joins by default are different from attribute-driven joins, relates, and relationship classes, in that they are not dynamic and require you to save the results to a new output layer.
+If you use the Spatial Join tool in a script or model, you can improve performance using an in-memory workspace, instead of creating output.
+For example, to write to an in-memory workspace, the output path of the tool includes the workspace and the name of the output, such as in_memory/outputFeature.

 Remove a join

 To remove a join, use one of the previously mentioned methods to access the Joins menu items, and open the Remove Join tool.
 You can use the menu on an open attribute table, the Data tab for a layer or stand-alone table selected in the Contents pane, or the Joins and Relates context menu.

 From the Joins menu, you can also choose to remove all joins.
 This command asks you to confirm the action, because you cannot undo removing all joins.

 Relate the attributes in one table to another

 Relates can help you discover specific information in your data.
 For example, if you select a building, you can find all the tenants that occupy that building.
 Similarly, if you select a tenant, you can find what building they reside in (or several buildings, in the case of a chain of stores in multiple shopping centers—a many-to-many relationship).
 A relate or relationship class is recommended when using data where a one-to-many or many-to-many relationship exists.